Chen Guangyi

 Chen Guangyi (陈光毅; born August 1933) was a Chinese politician.
-He served as Governor of Gansu Province, Communist Party Secretary of Fujian Province, and Director of the Civil Aviation Administration of China.
+He served as Governor of Gansu, Party Secretary of Fujian, and Director of the Civil Aviation Administration of China.
 Under his leadership, Fujian achieved record economic growth that exceeded the national rate in the 20th century.

 Early life and career

 Chen Guangyi was born in August 1933 in Putian, Fujian Province.
 After graduating from the Mechanical-Electrical Department of Northeast China Engineering College (now Northeastern University) in 1953, he began working as a technician at the Ministry of Metallurgy.
 He joined the Chinese Communist Party in 1959.

 Career in Gansu

 By 1960 Chen was working in Gansu Province in Northwest China, serving as a deputy division head for the Heavy Industry Department of Gansu, and Director of the Production Office of the Northwest China Nonferrous Metallurgical Design Academy (1964–1975).
-In 1980 he was promoted to Deputy Director of the Gansu Provincial Planning Committee, In March 1983, he was promoted to Deputy Party Secretary of Gansu, and a month later, Governor of Gansu Province.
+In 1980 he was promoted to Deputy Director of the Gansu Provincial Planning Committee.
+In March 1983, he was promoted to Deputy Party Secretary of Gansu, and a month later, Governor of Gansu Province.
 As governor, he focused on poverty relief, soil erosion, and mining.
 He became a member of the 12th Central Committee of the Chinese Communist Party in September 1985.